Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 A glance at the 1940 census shows the population of Kingsessing Avenue around the soon-to-open John Bartram High School was entirely Caucasian.
 “White flight” became the trend among the thousands of employees at the big GE and Westinghouse plants as they sought better housing among the suburbs of southeastern Delaware County.

-Another trend was that people didn’t visit cemeteries as much as they had in years past.
+Another trend was that people didn’t visit cemeteries as much as they had in the early years of the 20th century.
+Families would regularly come to place flowers, keep their plot neat, and even picnic there, typically on a Sunday afternoon.
+Most in the lower income bracket didn’t purchase “perpetual care,” so it was their responsibility to keep the grass cut themselves.
 As society became increasingly mobile, families moved away, generations passed, and connections with ancestors were gradually lost.

-A tidal wave of changes came with the post-war era as “beatniks” led the way to a “hippie” generation that rebelled against rules and questioned morality.
-The family unit was increasingly led by a single parent.
-Southwest Philly had a high poverty rate and a high crime rate.
+A tidal wave of changes came with the post-war era as young “beatniks” led to a “hippie” generation that rebelled against rules and questioned morality.
+The family unit led by a single parent grew to be more common.
+Southwest Philly had a high poverty rate and a worsening crime rate.
 Open spaces were gobbled up with row houses.
-Automobile traffic cut what was once a “rural cemetery” in half.
-That partially fenced park-like oasis became a magnet for trouble because security was virtually unenforceable.
+Automobile traffic along Cobbs Creek cut what was once a “rural cemetery” in half.
+Security was virtually unenforceable.

 While still new on the job, Rash wrote a letter to a friend in 1968 about the notion that the remains of Betsy Ross should be removed.
 He concluded by revealing his frustration with law and order: